Project Overview

 3. Progressive Growing GAN

 Then, I wanted to dive into more complexity.
 Since StyleGAN seemed a bit too complex, I decided to implement a Progressive GAN.
-The idea is to starts training on very small images (4×4 pixels) and gradually increases the resolution during training.
-The progressive nature allows the model to learn coarse features first, then refine them to finer details, theoretically producing more stable training and higher quality results.
+The idea is to start training on very small images (4×4 pixels) and gradually increase the resolution during training.
+The progressive nature allows the model to learn coarse features first, then refine them to finer details.
+It is also said to produce more stable training and higher quality results.
 In practice, the implementation worked but I did not see any significant gain in quality.

 Implementation and Deployment